hoast/hoast/packages/README.md

 ### Process packages

-- `process-query` - Extract and process queries from the given data.
-Perhaps via GrapQL or other external apis.
+- `process-<query>` - Process queries from the given data.
+Perhaps via GrapQL or another query method.
 - `process-<render-library>` - More render methods are always welcome as everyone has a favourite or is already using one in a project they want to migrate over.